Woofson/larvikite/README.md

 # Norwegian Moonstone

 A color theme inspired by the norwegian rock called Larvikitt (Larvikite).
+Once the palette is dead set, I will start build themes.

 #2B2B2B - Midnight Granite
 #A4C7D6 - Feldspar Flash